NavyaG-lab/Tech-writer/on-call/data-infra/tools/on-call-engineer-tool.md

 ## Use Cases ##

-### Committing a dataset empty along with its successors ###
+### Aborting a dataset ###

-The command `dataset-commit-empty` can be used to commit-empty a dataset given a transaction ID and the dataset name, thus preventing the re-computation of this dataset for the duration of this transaction.
-To include its successors, use the `--include-successors` switch in the command.
+The command `dataset-abort` can be used to abort a dataset given a transaction ID and the dataset name, thus preventing the re-computation of this dataset for the duration of this transaction.
+The suceesors of this dataset will be automatically skipped by itaipu and have them aborted in metapod as well.

 Example:
 ```
-nu datainfra hausmeister dataset-commit-empty --include-successors a374ea98-d7c3-4a4d-b18f-4b83c1c9dfd9 dataset/spark-ops
+nu datainfra hausmeister dataset-abort a374ea98-d7c3-4a4d-b18f-4b83c1c9dfd9 dataset/spark-ops
 ```

 ### Uncommitting a dataset along with its predecessors ###